zsparal/api-documentation/source/reference/v2/organizations-api/current-organization.rst

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`chargebacks <v2/chargebacks-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`chargebacks </reference/v2/chargebacks-api/list-chargebacks>` can be retrieved.

           * - | ``customers``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`customers <v2/customers-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`customers </reference/v2/customers-api/list-customers>` can be retrieved.

           * - | ``invoices``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`invoices <v2/customers-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`invoices </reference/v1/invoices-api/list-invoices>` can be retrieved.

           * - | ``payments``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`payments <v2/payments-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`payments </reference/v2/payments-api/list-payments>` can be retrieved.

           * - | ``profiles``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`profiles <v2/customers-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`profiles </reference/v1/profiles-api/list-profiles>` can be retrieved.

           * - | ``refunds``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`refunds <v2/refunds-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`refunds </reference/v2/refunds-api/list-refunds>` can be retrieved.

           * - | ``settlements``

               .. type:: URL object

-            - The API resource URL where the organization's :ref:`settlements <v2/settlements-list>` can be retrieved.
+            - The API resource URL where the organization's :doc:`settlements </reference/v2/settlements-api/list-settlements>` can be retrieved.

           * - | ``documentation``